yaziradevteam/mtcaptcha-solver/README.md

   ...
 }
 ```

-What the fold is doing is this:
+## Understanding the Fold Algorithm

+The fold algorithm works as follows:

-1. Decode the seed into an array of integers (0‑63) using the URL‑safe base64 alphabet
+1. Decode the seed into an array of integers (`0-63`) using the URL-safe Base64 alphabet.
 2. Repeat `fslots` times:

-  1. Apply foldBase64IntArray 31 times.
+   1. Apply `foldBase64IntArray` 31 times.
-  2. Apply the same fold operation fdepth times on the result.
+   2. Apply the same fold operation `fdepth` additional times on the result.
-  3. Hash the array using hashIntAry (a 32‑bit signed integer hash).
+   3. Hash the array using `hashIntAry` (a signed 32-bit integer hash).
-  4. Take the hash modulo 4096 and encode it as two base64 characters (since 4096 = 64²).
+   4. Take the hash modulo `4096` and encode it as two Base64 characters (`4096 = 64²`).
-  5. Append those two chars to the output.
+   5. Append those two characters to the output.

-Return the concatenated string – this is `fa` - and without this the server rejects the request to actually get the image.
+3. Return the concatenated string.

+The returned value is `fa`, and without it the server rejects the request used to retrieve the CAPTCHA image.

-after this we send it to `/solvechallenge.json` using the following parameters:
+## Solving the Challenge

+After obtaining the image and computing the fold answer, we submit the following parameters to `/solvechallenge.json`:

 | Parameter | Description                                                               |
 | --------- | ------------------------------------------------------------------------- |